 A. We only buy plastic from corporate accounts and municipal collection programs.
 We do not accept loose plastics from the public – your recycling bin is the best place to recycle plastic materials accepted by municipal programs.

 Q. Should I wash glass jars before I bring them to you for recycling?

 A. We do not accept glass.
 Glass jars should be placed in your City of Winnipeg recycling bin.

 Q. Do you accept Hazardous Waste materials?

 A. No we don’t.
-Please call 311 for a list of hazardous waste depots.
+Please search online for a list of hazardous waste disposal sites or call 311.